Pragmatic Curiosity: A Unified Framework for Hybrid Learning and Optimization via Active Inference: Pragmatic Curiosity: A Framework that Synthesizes Learning and Optimization

-The right-hand side of \eqref{eqn:VFE} is called the \textit{variational free energy} (VFE), whose name arises from the fact that $F$ resembles the \textit{Helmholtz free energy} in physics.
-We can see that VFE is always greater than or equal to surprisal (\ie, it is an upper bound on surprisal).
-In machine learning, the sign of VFE is typically reversed, making it an \textit{evidence lower bound} (ELBO).
-Maximizing the ELBO is a commonly used optimization approach in machine learning \citep{Titsias2009VariationalProcesses}.
+The right-hand side of \eqref{eqn:VFE} is called the \textit{variational free energy} (VFE), resembling the \textit{Helmholtz free energy} in physics.
+It upper bounds surprisal and therefore provides a tractable surrogate objective for inference.
+In machine learning, the sign of VFE is often reversed, yielding the evidence lower bound (ELBO), whose maximization is a standard variational learning principle \citep{Titsias2009VariationalProcesses}.

-To formulate a strategy for decision-making, we need to consider the decision variable $x$ and the outcomes that result from the choice of actions.
-Since the future outcomes have not yet occurred, we resort to examining the expectation of surprisal over predicted outcomes based on a predictive distribution $q(y|x)$:
+To obtain a decision rule, we must account not only for realized outcomes, but also for future outcomes that have not yet been observed.
+AIF does so by considering the expected surprisal of future outcomes under the predictive distribution $q(y\mid x)$: